Jan 20 2007

 About Camera Position

 Camera Position is a podcast about the visual and creative processes in photography, not the technical.
+My intention is to explore the “why” of photography from the point of view of the creative photographer.

 Passion for subject, experience and image all wind together in these short commentaries about camera-based images and my life as a photographer.

-8 Responses to “About Camera Position”
+22 thoughts on “About Camera Position”

-Hello Mr Curto,
+1. Hello Mr Curto,

 I really like your podcast, and learn a lot from it.
 I really appreciate what you are doing.
 The thing that really sets your podcast apart from others is that you show really great pictures from other great photographers and tell a lot about them (Weston, Lartigue, etc).
 It really opens a whole new world for me (I’m a computer scientist).